Difference between mattress topper and mattress protector?

 What is a mattress protector?

+A mattress protector is made to do simply that.
+Keep your mattress safe.
+It looks like a sheet, but it’s built of specific ingredients that make it waterproof.
 A mattress protector is a thin layer of material designed to be placed over the top of the springs, box, or foam inside a mattress.
 Protectors can help prevent stains on the mattress and protect it from dust mite build-up.
 It also helps provide an extra layer of warmth and comfort by preventing your fitted sheet from slipping off during sleep.

 Do I need a mattress topper or mattress protector?